| | |

 in the hypothalamus and heart, and has vasodilatory and

+hypotensive action.
 Therapeutic uses: allergic conditions, anaemia, arthritis,

 auditory dysfunction, free floating anxiety, heavy metal